jaclu/tmux-menus/README.md

 set -g @menus_trigger 'F9'
 ```

-Please note that special keys, like the default backslash needs to be noted
+Please note that non standard keys, like the default backslash needs to be noted
 in a specific way in order not to confuse tmux.
 Either `'\'` or without quotes as `\\`.
 Quoting `'\\'` won't make sense
 for tmux and fail to bind any key.